traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise25b.charts.add-small-pie-chart.answers.md

         };

-  c.
-Create a private method:  reloadData()
+ 7. Create a private method:  reloadData()

-        1) This method set the series[0].data on the chartOptions
+    a.
+This method set the series[0].data on the chartOptions

             // Update chart 1 with hard-coded data this.chartOptions.series[0].data = [
               {
                 name: "Water",
                 y: 55.02,
               },
               {
                 name: "Fat",
                 sliced: true,
                 selected: true,
                 y: 26.71,
               },
               {
                 name: "Carbohydrates",
                 y: 1.09,
               },
               {
                 name: "Protein",
                 y: 15.5,
               },
               {
                 name: "Ash",
                 y: 1.68,
               },
             ];

-        2) This method will tell Highcharts to render the chart in the div called "pie-chart1"
+    b.
+This method will tell Highcharts to render the chart in the div called "pie-chart1"

             // This renders the chart
             // NOTE:  You cannot render a chart from ngOnInit().
 You can from ngAfterViewInit().
             Highcharts.chart('pie-chart1', this.chartOptions);

+            // Redraw all of the charts on this page (so they fit perfectly within the mat-card tags Highcharts.charts.forEach(function (chart: Chart | undefined) {
+                chart?.reflow();
+            });

-  d.
-After the component has rendered the HTML, call your reloadData() method
+ 8. After the component has rendered the HTML, call your reloadData() method

           public ngAfterViewInit(): void {
             // NOTE:  This call must be in ngAfterViewInit() and not in ngOnInit()